Position

 How to become a Credentialing Specialist?

 1. Obtain a high school diploma or GED.
-This is the first step to entering the field.
+This is the foundational step for entering the field.

 How long does it take to become a Credentialing Specialist?